Perfecting the Appeal:

 The cover must include the title of the appellate proceeding.

-The upper right-hand section must contain a notation stating whether oral argument is requested or of the appeal is to be submitted only.
+For the Second Department, the upper right-hand section must contain a notation stating whether oral argument is requested or of the appeal is to be submitted only.
 If argument is requested, the time required and the name of the attorney who will argue must be included.

 The lower right-hand section must contain the name, address, telephone number and email address of the attorney filing the brief and indicate whom the attorney represents.